aut0maticjack/lazyweb/Vim.md

 ## Environment

-You'll find many "distributions" of Vim like Janus, spf13, or Spacemacs (which is actually Emacs setup to behave like Vim) but I recommend not using these.
+You'll find many "distributions" of Vim like SpaceVim, LazyVim, Janus, spf13, or Spacemacs (which is actually Emacs setup to behave like Vim) but I recommend not using these.

 They fill Vim with settings and plugins that often defeat the intention of the editor.
 Plus it's a pain to have to setup new stuff on every system you interact with.

 It is better to learn Vim fundamentals with few modifications first, then once you are familiar with Vim as an editor, pick few plugins (if any) to enchance your workflow even more.

+### Vim or Neovim?

+As a beginner, there is no huge difference between recent Vim 8 or 9 and Neovim.

+This page is written to work with either.
+I'm running Neovim but my config still works fine, even with old Vim 7.

+However, if you choose Neovim, be sure to setup its config file as per: [`:help nvim-from-vim`](https://neovim.io/doc/user/nvim.html#nvim-from-vim)

 ## vimrc